kpandey008/kpandey008.github.io/_pages/about.md

 study of Representation Learning, Deep Generative Modelling, Computer Vision and Deep Reinforcement Learning.
 However, I also like to read about Causal reasoning, Computational neuroscience and Computational genomics

-While I am not involved in reading about any of these things, I like to think about the impact of training large models on our climate (uggh!
+While I am not involved in reading about any of these things, I like to think and discuss about the impact of training large models on our climate (uggh!
 GPT3) and where are we progressing as a community on our quest towards AGI and beyond (whatever that might be!).
 I am also a proponent of the slow science manifesto.
 Read about it [here](http://slow-science.org/).
+If you are interested in reaching out to me about any of this stuff, feel free to contact me here (http://kpandey008.github.io/contact)

 # Not so long ago...